apache/airflow/docs/apache-airflow/concepts/datasets.rst

     with DAG(dag_id='consumer', schedule=[example_dataset], ...):
         ...

 Once the ``producer`` task in the ``producer`` DAG has completed successfully, Airflow schedules the ``consumer`` DAG.
-Only a task's success triggers dataset updates — if the task fails or if it raises an :class:`~airflow.exceptions.AirflowSkipException`, no update occurs, and the ``consumer`` DAG will not be scheduled.
+A dataset will be marked as updated only if the task completes successfully — if the task fails or if it is skipped, no update occurs, and the ``consumer`` DAG will not be scheduled.

 Multiple Datasets
 -----------------